Get a quote on Key Person Insurance

 A term life insurance policy has an owner, an insured person, and a beneficiary.
 The owner is the party that pays the premiums and has the right to change the beneficiary.
 The insured is the person whose life is insured.
 If this person dies, the policy will pay out.
 The beneficiary is the party who will receive the payout if the insured dies.

-In addition to key person life insurance, some companies also purchase key person disability insurance.
+In addition to Key Person Life Insurance, many companies also purchase key person disability insurance.
 This insurance can protect a company if a key employee is disabled and unable to work.
-A company may lose sales or have setbacks on major projects if a key employee, owner or manager is disabled, and this insurance can provide some compensation for this scenario.

 The reasons for purchasing key person disability insurance are similar to the rationale behind purchasing Key Person Life Insurance—a company may be financially impacted if a key employee, owner, or manager is absent.

 It is worth mentioning that the risk of a key employee suffering a disability is much higher than the risk of that key employee dying, demonstrating the importance of key person disability insurance in addition to Key Person Life Insurance.

 Businesses of all sizes and types rely in some way on key individuals in their organizations.
 From the sales leader who brings in six-figure deals every quarter to the lead engineer who holds critical domain knowledge, key employees play a crucial role in many businesses.
 If your business depends on these types of individuals and would be severely impacted if one of these key individuals were to unexpectedly die, Key Person Insurance may be an important coverage to consider.
 Key Person Insurance can provide your company with the critical funds it needs to continue operating in the face of an employee death and hire a qualified replacement, particularly with an indispensable employee who would be difficult to replace.